belastingdienst/opr-paas/docs/user-guide/basic-usage.md

 Basic Usage
 ===========

-Minimal PAAS managed by another PAAS
+Minimal Paas managed by another Paas
 ------------------------------------

-Creating a configuration file to define a PAAS is fairly straight forward.
+Creating a configuration file to define a Paas is fairly straight forward.
 The configuration file should use the current API version `cpet.belastingdienst.nl/v1alpha1` and define a `kind: Paas`.